zitadel/zitadel/docs/docs/guides/integrate/external-audit-log.md

 3. Authenticate User
 4. Collect Data from stdout

-### Webhook/API Request
+### Webhook/API request

 The [http module](/docs/apis/actions/modules#http) allows you to make a request to a REST API.
 This allows you to send a request at a specific point during the login or registration flow with the data you defined in your action.

-Example Use Case:
+Example use case:
-I want to send a request to an endpoint each time after an authentication (successful or not).
+You want to send a request to an endpoint each time after an authentication (successful or not).

-1. Define an action that calls API Endpoint.
+1. Define an action that calls API endpoint.
    Make sure the name of the action is the same as of the function in the script.
-   Example how to call an API Endpoint:
+   Example how to call an API endpoint:
    ```ts reference
    https://github.com/zitadel/actions/blob/main/examples/make_api_call.js
    ```
-2. Add the action to the following Flows and Triggers
+2. Add the action to the following flows and triggers
    - Flow: Internal Authentication - Trigger: Post Authentication
    - Flow: External Authentication - Trigger: Post Authentication
-3. Authenticate User
+3. Authenticate user
 4. Get data on your API